jfd5838/Autonomous-Mobile-Robot-Car/README.md

 # Autonomous Mobile Robot Car
-This project is about building an autonomous wheeled robot that can: Follow a line, Avoid obstacles, Recognize traffic signs like STOP, YIELD.
+This project is about building an autonomous wheeled robot that can: Follow a line, Avoid obstacles, Recognize traffic signs like STOP, YIELD and SPEED LIMIT.
 The robot uses a Raspberry Pi 4 as its brain and two Arduino boards for controlling motors and reading sensors.
 It uses a Pi camera to recognize signs and ultrasonic sensors to detect obstacles.
 When it sees a stop sign, it stops for a moment before moving again.
 When it sees a yield sign, it slows down.
 When it sees a speed limit sign, it speeds up.

 # List of Materials
     Raspberry Pi 4 (x1)